andrea-cas/sql-chicago-analysis/README.md

 # Chicago Data Analysis Project

-This project involves analyzing various datasets related to Chicago, including census data, public school data, and crime data.
+This project involves exploring various datasets related to Chicago, including census data, public school data, and crime data.
 The analysis is performed using SQLite and includes several SQL queries to extract valuable insights from the data.

 ## Dataset Information

 1. **Socioeconomic Indicators in Chicago**

 This dataset contains a selection of six socioeconomic indicators of public health significance and a “hardship index,” for each Chicago community area, for the years 2008 – 2012.

 Source: [Chicago Data Portal](https://data.cityofchicago.org/Health-Human-Services/Census-Data-Selected-socioeconomic-indicators-in-C/kn9c-c2s2)